dvlprJobayer/dvlprJobayer/README.md

 ## About Me

 ### I am a full-stack developer.
-Currently enhancing my knowledge of Data Structures and Algorithms.
+Currently, I am updating my knowledge about backend technologies like API and databases.
 I like to write code and especially love to do bug fixes in coding.
 That's why I love to work on new projects.
 I actively learn new technology and always keep myself up to date.

 ## My Contributions